idbrii/lua-logchan/README.md

     [Camera]	Look left and right for 10.50 s

+# Requirements

+Bundles rxi/classic (MIT) to provide oop, but usage is very basic.
+Replace with your own class library trivially.

 # License

 Redistribute/modify under the terms of the MIT license.
 See LICENSE for